Faith Under Fire

-Faith Under Fire is an American television series that aired PAX TV and was hosted by Lee Strobel, in 2004-2005.
+Faith Under Fire is an American television series hosted by Lee Strobel that aired on PAX TV from October 2, 2004, to July 2, 2005.

 History

 In 2004, Lee Strobel, an American Evangelical Christian author and a former investigative journalist, founded the Christian apologetics show Faith Under Fire.

 In the main segments, two guests would discuss current issues related to Christianity.
 It aired every Saturday at 10pm EST on PAX TV.

 In segments following commercial breaks, people on the street were interviewed on the same topics.
 Guests included Randy Alcorn, Michael Shermer, Deepak Chopra, Shabir Ally, Tovia Singer and Julia Sweeney.
 Its final episode aired July 2, 2005, less than a month before PAX TV changed its name to i: Independent Television on July 1, 2005.
 When the network underwent some turmoil, it cancelled production of all of its original programming including Faith Under Fire.